minprog/app-studio/info/20 Components.md

 These parts of the course will earn you points for homework participation:

-- each of the four programming exercises for your platform
+- each of the five programming exercises for your platform
 - each of the three design review exercises

 ## Design review